rocstory/PawBytes_PawBot/README.md

 - The Twitter bot is developed using Python.

 ### How it works
-- To interact with the Twitter Bot, mention @PawBytes in a tweet with the hashtag of the Paw Pal that you would like to tweet at.
+- To interact with Paw Bot, mention @PawBytes in a tweet with the hashtag of the Paw Pal that you would like to tweet at.
 See table below for some of the Paw Pals and their associated hashtag.
 - Once the tweet has been made the Twitter Bot will then store the tweet into the database and reply back with a thank you message.

 | Paw Pal       | Hashtag       |